 How Close Is LeBron James to Kareem Abdul-Jabbar’s All-Time NBA Scoring Record Following the Lakers’ Loss to the Nuggets?

-How close is LeBron James to Kareem Abdul-Jabbar’s scoring record after the Lakers’ loss to the Nuggets?
+How close is LeBron James to Kareem Abdul-Jabbar’s scoring record following the Lakers’ loss to the Nuggets?